PoliXDev/Space-Conquers/README.md

 -datetime for recording game session timestamps,
 -math for visual effect calculations.

 The gameplay revolves around a player-controlled spaceship that must face waves of enemies across various levels.
 Key mechanics include shooting, a lives system, temporary invulnerability, particle effects for explosions, high scores, and progressively increasing difficulty.
 The interface features a main menu with options to play, view instructions, and check scores.
-The game experience is enhanced with modern visual effects such as neon glows, particle explosions, and a space-themed soundtrack.

 To use the game: